 - 5.1 All participants should sanitise their hands and equipment after the completion of activity. - 5.2 Only congregate outside after playing in groups of no more of six and maintain 2m social distancing.
-If 2m is not possible, 1m plus mitigations (such as face coverings or avoiding face-to-face contact). - 5.3 Social gathering indoors after the activity is allowed in line with current UK Government guidelines on hospitality which seeks compliance with 'COVID Secure' guidelines.
-Participants should follow advice and guidance from the operators of premises as mentioned at 3.11 above. - 5.4 Consumption together of food and drink is possible in groups of no more than six outside at venues if space permits for 2m social distancing or if 2m is not possible, 1m plus mitigations (such as face coverings or avoiding face-to-face contact).
+You should not switch between different groups of six at any time during your time at the venue whilst off the pitch.
+If 2m is not possible, 1m plus mitigations (such as face coverings or avoiding face-to-face contact).
+There should be no mixing of groups off the pitch. - 5.3 Consumption together of food and drink is possible in groups of no more than six outside at venues if space permits for 2m social distancing or if 2m is not possible, 1m plus mitigations (such as face coverings or avoiding face-to-face contact).
 You must not pass each other food or drink unless you live together.
-You must not use plates or utensils that someone from another house has touched either bring your own or ensure you have thoroughly cleaned them before using. - 5.5 Participants should exit a venue whilst maintaining social distancing. - 5.6 If, after participating in pétanque activities or events, a player, official, coach or spectator experiences any infection in their household, this should be immediately reported to the NHS Test and Trace system.
+You must not use plates or utensils that someone from another house has touched either bring your own or ensure you have thoroughly cleaned them before using. - 5.4 Participants should exit a venue whilst maintaining social distancing. - 5.5 If, after participating in pétanque activities or events, a player, official, coach or spectator experiences any infection in their household, this should be immediately reported to the NHS Test and Trace system.

-ADVICE FOR JUNIOR COACHING ACTIVITIES
+6. ADVICE FOR JUNIOR COACHING ACTIVITIES

-- 6.1 For children, maximum coaching groups sizes of 8 should include two qualified currently cleared DBS Coaches or, by one of the same, with a currently cleared DBS assistant. - 6.2 All groups are to be self-sufficient e.g. a coach cannot oversee two separate groups at the same session. - 6.3 Parents should drop off and collect participants via a protocol that maintains social distancing. - 6.4 Parents should be asked to leave the venue until the coaching session has ended, if it is not possible for them to leave they must wait in their vehicle and if this is not possible they must wait in a designated area away from the terrains.
+- 6.1 For children, when organising coaching sessions, groups sizes should be considered, a suitable ratio of coach to player should be maintained to allow adequate supervision, including the enforcement of social distancing and interaction whilst still being able to follow the Play Safe guidelines.
+Should a venue not allow you to do this you are advised to follow the previous guidelines of groups of 8, 2 coaches and 6 players.
+Please remember coaching sessions must involve qualified currently cleared DBS Coaches, if assisted by others they must be currently PE cleared DBS. - 6.2 All groups are to be self-sufficient e.g. a coach cannot oversee two separate groups at the same session. - 6.3 Parents should drop off and collect participants via a protocol that maintains social distancing. - 6.4 Parents should be asked to leave the venue until the coaching session has ended, if this is not possible for safeguarding reasons they must wait in their vehicle and if this is not possible they must wait in a designated area away from the terrains.
 Players must have no contact with parents for the duration of the session. - 6.5 Initially all sessions must be fully conducted outdoors including lunch break. - 6.6 Do not let juniors touch each other's equipment or share drinks bottles etc. - 6.7 It is the responsibility of each player to bring all equipment required, sharing of equipment is not permitted. - 6.8 It is compulsory for junior players bring hand sanitiser and use this regularly. - 6.9 After toilet breaks, all attendees must sanitise their hands after leaving the building.